Dollar General Corporation

 Dividend

-Dollar General's average dividend yield of 1.77% offers some returns, but less than many other options.
-If you invested $1000 you would be paid $17.60 a year in dividends (based on the last 12 months).
+Dollar General's average dividend yield of 1.79% provides a modest return for investors seeking dividends.
+If you invested $1000 you would be paid $17.90 a year in dividends (based on the last 12 months).

 Source: Analyst sentiment is provided by Refinitiv Ltd, a global leader in financial market data with over 40k business clients.
 Refinitiv Ltd is an independent third party to Nemo.
 This is not advice.